4uiiurz1/kaggle-porto-seguros-safe-driver-prediction/README.md

 ```

 ## Average the predictions
-To average the predicted masks, run:
+To average the predictions, run:

 ```
 python l2_rank_avg.py